Affimed Reports 2022 Financial Results and Operational Progress

 - Anticipated cash runway into 2025: As of December 31, 2022, cash and cash equivalents were €190.3 million

-/EIN News/ -- HEIDELBERG, Germany, March 23, 2023 (GLOBE NEWSWIRE) -- Affimed N.V.
-(Nasdaq: AFMD) (“Affimed” or the “Company”), a clinical-stage immuno-oncology company committed to giving patients back their innate ability to fight cancer, today reported financial results for the year ended December 31, 2022, and provided an update on clinical and corporate progress.
+HEIDELBERG, Germany, March 23, 2023 (GLOBE NEWSWIRE) -- Affimed N.V.
+AFMD ("Affimed" or the "Company"), a clinical-stage immuno-oncology company committed to giving patients back their innate ability to fight cancer, today reported financial results for the year ended December 31, 2022, and provided an update on clinical and corporate progress.

 "During 2022, we presented data across our pipeline that show our innate cell engagers can deliver unprecedented efficacy when combined with NK cells, can activate and direct cytotoxic T cells to tumor cells, and deliver meaningful single agent activity with a differentiated safety profile," said Adi Hoess, Chief Executive Officer at Affimed.
 "Supported by a cash runway into 2025, our Company is well positioned to execute on our strategic imperatives, with multiple catalysts across our pipeline expected in 2023.
 We are excited about this next critical stage of development which we believe can unlock the tremendous value of our platform."